casprwang/vim-git-it/README.md

 ### Installation
 Use your favorite plugin manager
-> Eg. For vim-plug user
+> eg. For vim-plug user
 ```
 Plug 'wangsongiam/vim-git-it'
 ```